huggingface/blog/agents.md

 ### Self-correcting Retrieval-Augmented-Generation

-Quick definition: Retrieval-Augmented-Generation (RAG) is “using an LLM to answer a user query, and letting base its answer on information retrieved from a knowledge base”.
+Quick definition: Retrieval-Augmented-Generation (RAG) is “using an LLM to answer a user query, but basing the answer on information retrieved from a knowledge base”.
 It has many advantages over using a vanilla or fine-tuned LLM: to name a few, it allows to ground the answer on true facts and reduce confabulations, it allows to provide the LLM with domain-specific knowledge, and it allows fine-grained control of access to information from the knowledge base.

 Let’s say we want to perform RAG, and some parameters must be dynamically generated.
-For instance, it could be that we need to search only a specific subset of the knowledge base, for instance only the financial documents.
-Or we want to adapt the number of documents retrieved.
+For example, depending on the user query we could want to restrict the search to specific subsets of the knowledge base, or we could want to adjust the number of documents retrieved.
+The difficulty is: how to dynamically adjust these parameters based on the user query?

 Well, we can do this by giving our agent an access to these parameters!

-Let us setup this system.
+Let's setup this system.

 Tun the line below to install required dependancies:
 ```
 pip install langchain sentence-transformers faiss-cpu
 ```

-We first load a knowledge base on which we want to perform RAG.
+We first load a knowledge base on which we want to perform RAG: this dataset is a compilation of the documentation pages for many `huggingface` packages, stored as markdown.

 ```python
 import datasets
 knowledge_base = datasets.load_dataset("m-ric/huggingface_doc", split="train")
 ```

-Now we prepare the knowledge base to make it into a vector database for your retriever.
+Now we prepare the knowledge base by processing the dataset and storing it into a vector database to be used by the retriever.
 We are going to use LangChain, since it features excellent utilities for vector databases:

 ```python
 from langchain.docstore.document import Document